All Episodes

 She's got to answer this kind of question.

-He's some clown from uh some mining guy from up in Canada that flew Clinton around on his MD-87.
+He's some clown from some mining guy from up in Canada that flew Clinton around on his MD-87.

-That's like a stretch of a DC 9.
+That's like a stretch of a DC-9.

 I know my aircraft.

-Uh and and uh swung a deal.
+And swung a deal.

-That's a very oppressive regime over there, swung a deal for this guy to get the mining rights on a bunch of uranium.
+Swung a deal for this guy to get the mining rights on a bunch of uranium.

 Not the library and massage parlor.

-Uh they got this big debate.
+They got this big debate.

 Well, their debates tonight, right?